Old Settler's Song (Acres of Clams)

 The first recorded reference to this song was in the Olympia, Washington newspaper the Washington Standard in April 1877.
 Although no official record exists, "The Old Settler's Song" was thought to be the state song of Washington according to The People's Song Bulletin until it was decided the lyrics were not dignified enough.

 The song achieved prominence decades later when radio-show singer Ivar Haglund used it as the theme song for his Seattle, Washington radio show.
 Pete Seeger and Woody Guthrie said that they taught the song to Haglund.
 Haglund went on to name the Seattle restaurant "Ivar's Acres of Clams" after the last line from the ballad.

 Bing Crosby included the song in his album How the West Was Won (1959).

+Pete Seeger sings additional verses written by Charlie King to protest the Seabrook Station Nuclear Power Plant in New Hampshire (1976).
+Both versions of the song are included on the live album Pete Seeger Singalong - Sanders Theatre, Cambridge, Massachusetts 1980.